L.A. Woman: Recording

 The group and Botnick organized a makeshift recording studio at their private rehearsal space, the Doors' Workshop, a two-story building at 8512 Santa Monica Boulevard.
 They could then record in a more comfortable and relaxed setting while avoiding the expenses of a professional studio.
 A mixing console previously owned by Elektra was installed upstairs in the Workshop, while studio monitors, microphones, and keyboards were set up downstairs.
 To compensate for the lack of an isolated vocal booth, Morrison recorded in the bathroom doorway, singing into the same microphone used on the Doors' final tour.
 According to Botnick, Morrison was easy to work with and spent long hours in the studio with little consumption of alcohol.

 For recording, Elvis Presley's bassist Jerry Scheff and rhythm guitarist Marc Benno were brought in to provide additional backing.
 Densmore characterized Scheff as "an in-the-pocket man" for his steady supportive role, and praised how Scheff "allowed me to communicate rhythmically with Morrison, and he slowed Ray down, when his right hand on the keyboards got too darn fast".
 By all accounts, Morrison – a huge Presley fan – was excited by Scheff's participation.
 In addition, Benno was asked to participate as a result of his recent notoriety from working with Leon Russell.
 The songs were completed in a few takes on a professional-quality 8-track recorder, and the album was finished in six days.
 Morrison was a blues enthusiast and proclaimed the final recording session as "blues day", recording "Crawling King Snake", "Cars Hiss by My Window", and "L.A.
 Woman".
 The album had a raw, live sound with overdubs mostly limited to additional keyboards.
 Botnick explained, "The overall concept for the recording session was to go back to our early roots and try to get everything live in the studio with as few overdubs as possible".
-Mixing was completed at Poppi studios in West Hollywood, by which time Morrison had moved to Paris, France.
+Mixing was completed at Poppi Studios in West Hollywood, by which time Morrison had moved to Paris.